Arduino-IRremote/Arduino-IRremote/README.md

 # How we decode signals
 The IR signal is sampled at a **50 탎 interval**.
 For a constant 525 탎 pulse or pause we therefore get 10 or 11 samples, each with 50% probability.<br/>
-And belive me, if you send a 525 탎 signal, your receiver will output something between around 400 and 700 탎!<br/>
+And believe me, if you send a 525 탎 signal, your receiver will output something between around 400 and 700 탎!<br/>
 Therefore **we decode by default with a +/- 25% margin** using the formulas [here](https://github.com/Arduino-IRremote/Arduino-IRremote/blob/master/src/IRremoteInt.h#L376-L399).<br/>
 E.g. for the NEC protocol with its 560 탎 unit length, we have TICKS_LOW = 8.358 and TICKS_HIGH = 15.0.
 This means, we accept any value between 8 ticks / 400 탎 and 15 ticks / 750 탎 (inclusive) as a mark or as a zero space.
 For a one space we have TICKS_LOW = 25.07 and TICKS_HIGH = 45.0.<br/>
-And since the receivers generated marks are longer or shorter than the spaces, we have introduced the [`MARK_EXCESS_MICROS` value]/https://github.com/Arduino-IRremote/Arduino-IRremote#protocolunknown) to compensate for this receiver (and signal stength as well as ambient light dependent :-( ) specific deviation.
+And since the receivers generated marks are longer or shorter than the spaces, we have introduced the [`MARK_EXCESS_MICROS` value]/https://github.com/Arduino-IRremote/Arduino-IRremote#protocolunknown) to compensate for this receiver (and signal strength as well as ambient light dependent :disappointed: ) specific deviation.
 Welcome to the basics of **real world signal processing**.

 # NEC encoding diagrams
 Created with sigrok PulseView with IR_NEC decoder by DjordjeMandic.<br/>